Paddar: Demographics

 Hinduism is the largest religion in Paddar and is followed by around 83.63% of the population.
 Other significant religions are Buddhism (9.46%) and Islam (6.84%).

-Upper caste Hindu Communities i.e Thakurs and Pandits(Brahmin) form the overwhelming majority of the population with a significant minority of other castes such as Dom, Kumhar, Watal etc.
+Upper caste Hindu Communities i.e Thakurs and Pandits (Brahmins) form the overwhelming majority of the population with a significant minority of other castes such as Dom, Kumhar, Watal etc.

 The majority of the population (nearly 80%) speaks Padri as a first language.
-Pangwali and Kishtwari dialect are also spoken the valley.
+Pangwali and Kishtwari are also spoken in the valley.
 The Hindus in the valley speak the languages listed above.
 The Buddhist community speaks Bhoti.
-The Buddhist population of the valley is ethically close to Lahoul, Himachal Pradesh and Ladakh.
+The Buddhist population of the valley is ethnically close to Lahaul, Himachal Pradesh and Ladakh.
 The Muslim population of the valley primarily speaks Kashmiri.